Stencoss/DataDrivenDevelopers/README.md

 # Java Scrip Users By Age
 We conducted a study to determine which age groups predominantly utilized javascript as their primary programming language.
-The graph below delineates the information gathered defined by the different age groups that used javascript as their programing language.
-The associated graph denotes user age groups in descending order.
+The graph below delineates the information gathered, defined by the different age groups that used javascript as their programming language.
+The associated graph denotes the popularity of JavaScript users by age group in descending order.
 ![alt txt](Images/JS.usersbyage.png)